matandaniely/Loan_Approval_Pred/README.md

 **Dataset Overview**

-The dataset includes 304 entries with the following features:
+The dataset includes 838 datapoints with the following features:

 | Feature            | Type        | Description                        |
 | ------------------ | ----------- | ---------------------------------- |